ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/stl10/README.md

 each contain a `train.py` file which will train the cnn subject to the regularizations described in the folder's suffix.

-For example, `cnn_ad` will train a cnn from a random intialzation with data augmentation and dropout, according to the legend given above.
+For example, `cnn_ad` will train a cnn from a random initialization with data augmentation and dropout, according to the legend given above.

 You can train the cnn with following command: